 In most cases, earning a decent income from sales alone wouldn’t be viable.
 You would need a very large audience to do so.
 Making sales also takes physical time and energy, so you probably wouldn’t be able to hit high enough levels.

 Of course, Peach isn't designed to allow you to make high income from sales alone.
 The idea is that you build a team and increase your earnings that way.
 If you’re not familiar with the approach, this means that you need recruit other people into the company and have them do the same.
 The person you recruit becomes part of your downline.
 Anyone they recruit falls into that downline as well, and so on down the chain.

 Peach uses a unilevel design.
 Here, people fall into levels based on who recruited who.
 So, Level 1 would be people you recruit, Level 2 would be anyone they recruit, and so on.

 You then get percentages of the total sales from each generation, based on your rank.
-For example, the starting rank is Senior Stylist.
-You would earn 3% on Level 1 recruits and that’s it.
+For example, the first team rank is Senior Stylist.
+You would earn 4% on Level 1 recruits and that’s it.